x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/recipients-in-exchange-online/manage-mail-users.md

 - In the EAC, navigate to **Recipients** \> **Contacts**.
 The new mail user is displayed in the list of contacts.
 Under **Contact Type**, the type is **Mail user**.

-- In the Shell, run the following command to display information about the new mail user.
+- In Exchange Online PowerShell, run the following command to display information about the new mail user.

   ```
-  Get-MailUser <Name> | FL Name,RecipientTypeDetails,ExternalEmailAddress
+  Get-MailUser <Name> | Format-List Name,RecipientTypeDetails,ExternalEmailAddress
   ```

 ### Change mail user properties

-After you create a mail user, you can make changes and set additional properties by using the EAC or the Shell.
+After you create a mail user, you can make changes and set additional properties by using the EAC or Exchange Online PowerShell.

 You can also change properties for multiple user mailboxes at the same time.
 For more information, see [Use the EAC to bulk edit mail users](#bulkedit.md).